tonykwon/Docker-Virtual-Hosting/README.md

 $ docker-compose up
 ```

-Try visiting `http://nginx.dev/` on a browser to ensure the container is up and running.
+Try visiting `http://nginx.dev/` on a browser to ensure the containers are up and running.
 Similarly, check to see what images are pulled/created by running `$docker images` command.

 ### Typical Workflow ###

 We need the nginx-proxy & database containers running while we are working so on the main terminal we run:
 ```
 $ cd /Users/tonykwon/Sites/_common
+$ docker-compose up    (to run on the foreground) or
-$ docker-compose up
+$ docker-compose up -d (to run on the background)
 ```

 e.g. Your new site you want to work on is `test.dev`